beheerderdag/irods-perf-test/README.md

 # irods-perf-test
 iRODS performance test scripts

 This is a collection of scripts and procedures for running various iRODS commands (such as iput, iquest) and recording the timing information.
 The goal is to understand how iRODs is performing in various cases.
-I also provide some queries and configuration information regarding postgres.
+I also provide some queries and configuration information regarding database settings (postgres in this case).

 ## Getting Started
-I have provided some scripts and also raw test data based on my run.
-The basic idea is create lots of small files and run various operations.
+I have provided some scripts and also raw test data based on my various runs.
+The basic idea is create lots of small files and run iput/iget and record the time.

 ### Prerequisites
 * Working irods installation.
 * Enough disk space (this depends on how many files and how many tests you want to run).
-* Have enough knowledge about the hardware, OS, and database settings.
+* Enough knowledge about the hardware, OS, and database settings.
-* To better organize and manage the test create a new collection and user.
-I also disbaled any replication and compound resource settings to keep the structure simple.
+* Organize and manage the test by creating a new collection and user.
+I usually disbale any replication and compound resource settings to keep the structure simple.

 ## Running the iput tests

 Here is an example of measuring iput for 300 files of 1KB size.
-The [runiputtest.sh](https://github.com/beheerderdag/irods-perf-test/blob/master/test-scripts/runiputtest.sh) takes several arguments and calls [maketestfile.sh](https://github.com/beheerderdag/irods-perf-test/blob/master/test-scripts/maketestfile.sh) and prepares the directories with numbers of defined by the user then construcs the iput command and saves the timing information of the said iput command in a output file.
+The [runiputtest.sh](https://github.com/beheerderdag/irods-perf-test/blob/master/test-scripts/runiputtest.sh) takes several arguments and calls [maketestfile.sh](https://github.com/beheerderdag/irods-perf-test/blob/master/test-scripts/maketestfile.sh) which prepares the directories with numbers of files defined by the user.
+Based on the user input the script also constructs the full iput command, executes it then saves the timing information (using /usr/bin/time) of the aforementioned iput command in an output file.

+Example:

 ```
 sharifi$ sh runiputtest.sh